 No matter how well you understand the theory and math behind analytics, you can do very little without the knowledge of how to use the tools that evaluate the data.
 Not every organization will use all of these.
 If you are looking to transition in your company, find out which one it uses and learn it.
 Otherwise, learn as much as you can about each one.

-Stay abreast of developments, comment on interesting threads and become immersed in the field.
+Stay abreast of developments, comment on interesting threads, and become immersed in the field.
 Even after transitioning into your new career, these tips will help ensure your success in your new field.
-It might also help you with the next point.
+It might also help you with the next point regarding career in data analytics.

 3. Networking and Connecting